Search Filters

 Relationship Between Critical Shoulder Angle And Retear Rate After Arthroscopic Rotator Cuff Repair

-Christopher John Como, BSE, UNITED STATES Jonathan D Hughes, MD, UNITED STATES Albert Lin, MD, UNITED STATES
+Christopher John Como, BSE, UNITED STATES Jonathan D Hughes, MD, PhD, UNITED STATES Albert Lin, MD, UNITED STATES

 University of Pittsburgh Medical Center (UPMC), Pittsburgh, PA, UNITED STATES